SAIL MAKING - Seam Curvature

 The

-thickness of the lifting blocks in the centre of the board. this
+thickness of the lifting blocks/shims used to lift the centre of the board.

 determines the